openeuler-mirror/compass-ci/src/scheduler/README.md

 # develper help

 ## 1. how to build exe file <scheduler>
-at crystal-ci host, scheduler will be run as a docker container. use the script at $CCI_SRC/container/scheduler/build to build the container image use the script at $CCI_SRC/container/scheduler/run to start the container.
+at compass-ci host, scheduler will be run as a docker container. use the script at $CCI_SRC/container/scheduler/build to build the container image use the script at $CCI_SRC/container/scheduler/run to start the container.